Opposite of PUNISH – 35 Antonyms With Sentence Examples

 Leniency Some prefer strict punishments for breaking rules.
 Others advocate for leniency and understanding in such cases.

-READ: Opposite of FORSAKE - 35 Antonyms With Sentence Examples
+READ: Opposite of WREATH - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of PUNISH